 A graduate of this program will have the potential for employment as an instructional assistant or educational paraprofessional in schools from the pre-kindergarten through high school level.
-Instructional assistants work with children in early care and education settings, preschools, elementary schools, middle schools, and high schools.
+Instructional Assistants work with children in preschools, elementary schools, middle schools, and high schools.
 Instructional assistants work with children with special needs.

-Most job opportunities in this field coincide with the public school system with regard to workdays, holidays, and summers, and many positions are part-time.
+Most job opportunities in this field coincide with the public school system with regard to workdays, holidays, summers and many positions are part-time.